amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 - Scientists and engineers who implement scientific software using Fortran
 - STEMers interested in parallel processing and scientific programming

-Given the breadth and depth of topics involved, the reader is expected to be an experienced parallel programmer in both procedural and functional languages and possess a working knowledge of simple type theory, parametric type theory, and dependent type theory.
+Note that this article is aimed exclusively at scientists and engineers who make a living with mathematics, to whom programming is but a means to a mathematical end.
+And given the breadth and depth of topics involved, the reader is expected to be an experienced parallel programmer in both procedural and functional languages and possess a working knowledge of simple type theory, parametric type theory, and dependent type theory.

 It would seem that trying to shore up this mid-century language for the grind of the 21st Century verges on insanity.
 Not so.
 I contend that Fortran modernisation is worthwhile and necessary.
 I admit, though, that refreshing Fortran for the 2020s is but a [forlorn hope](https://en.wikipedia.org/wiki/Forlorn_hope#:~:text=A%20forlorn%20hope%20is%20a,to%20save%20a%20retreating%20army%2C), at present.